hansjoergschurr/aa_semprop/README.md

 argumentation frameworks.

 The tools are written in Haskell and can be compiled with Stack.
 Furthermore, the clasp Answer Set Solver is required.
-See the `report.tex` file for an extensive documentation.
+See the `doc/report/report.tex` file for an extensive documentation.

 Installing the ASPARTIX framework